viklund/courses/annotation/2016/practical_session/ExerciseFuncAnnotInterp.md

 ### Perform Blast searches from the command line on Uppmax:

-To run Blast on your data, use the Ncbi Blast+ package against a Drosophila-specific database (included in the folder we have provided for you, under **course\_data/blastdb/uniprot\_dmel/uniprot\_dmel.fa**) - of course, any other NCBI database would also work:
+To run Blast on your data, use the Ncbi Blast+ package against a Drosophila-specific database (included in the folder we have provided for you, under **course\_material/data/blastdb/uniprot\_dmel/uniprot\_dmel.fa**) - of course, any other NCBI database would also work:

 *module load blast/2.2.29+*
 *blastp -db /path/to/blastdb -query annotations/annotations.proteins.fa -outfmt 6 -out blast.out -num_threads 8*

-Agains the Drosophila-specific database, the blast search takes about 2 secs per protein request - depending on how many sequences you have submitted, you can make a fairly educted guess regarding the running time.
+Agains the Drosophila-specific database, the blast search takes about 2 secs per protein request - depending on how many sequences you have submitted, you can make a fairly deducted guess regarding the running time.

 ### Process the blast outout with Annie
 The Blast outputs must be processed to retrieve the information of the closest protein (best e-value) found by Blast.
-This work will be done using [annie](http://genomeannotation.github.io/Annie/).
+This work will be done using [annie](https://github.com/genomeannotation/annie).

 First download annie:
 *git clone https://github.com/genomeannotation/Annie.git*